codetoby/Virtual-Stock-Game-JS/README.md

 Features which a getting added soon:

-> Stock Search up on the website to see the most important infos about the stock ticker
+> Stock Search up on the website to see the most important infos about the stock ticker (Java Version supports this)

 > better looking UI/Website